David Trobisch: Education

-In 1982 Trobisch earned his Master of Theology from the Heidelberg University.
+In 1982 Trobisch earned his Master of Theology from Heidelberg University.
 From 1988 he holds his Doctor of Theology also from the Heidelberg University, under his advisor: Prof. Gerd Theissen with his thesis: Die Entstehung der Paulusbriefsammlung : Studien zu den Anfängen christlicher Publizistik.
-From 1995, Tobisch holds his Habilitation with the thesis Die Endredaktion des Neuen Testaments: eine Untersuchung zur Entstehung der christlichen Bibel from the University Heidelberg, Germany.
+From 1995, Trobisch holds his Habilitation with the thesis Die Endredaktion des Neuen Testaments: eine Untersuchung zur Entstehung der christlichen Bibel also from Heidelberg University.

 Teaching

-Trobisch has taught at the Heidelberg University, Missouri State University, Yale Divinity School.
+Trobisch has taught at Heidelberg University, Missouri State University, and Yale Divinity School.

-From September 1996 to July 2008 he worked at the Bangor Theological Seminary, where he become Throckmorton-Hayes Professor of New Testament Language and Literature (2000-2009).
+From September 1996 to July 2008, he worked at Bangor Theological Seminary, where he became Throckmorton-Hayes Professor of New Testament Language and Literature (2000-2009).

 Academic work

 Trobisch served as the founding Director of Museum of the Bible.
-Since February 2014 to January 2015 he was Director of the Green Collection, Oklahoma City, Oklahoma, and from February 2015 to March 2018 he served as Director of Collections.
+Since February 2014 to January 2015, he was Director of the Green Collection, Oklahoma City, Oklahoma, and from February 2015 to March 2018 he served as Director of Collections.

 David Trobisch is also recognized for his work on the Letters of Paul, the Formation of the Christian Bible, Performance Theory in Antiquity, and Bible Manuscripts.
 He is on the editorial board of the Novum Testamentum Graece.